J-Yhwh/browse-track-analyze/README.md

 - Breakdown of cookie and domain details, including security
 - Streamlit dashboards for amalgamation of results for  comparison
 - **Planning**: ML pipelines for tracker clustering and invasiveness prediction

+⚠️ __Security & Privacy Disclaimer: Metadata Harvesting
+This repository and its associated tools interacts actively with web-browsers, which may contain sensitive metadata content.
+Please be advised that automated scraping utilities often extract a lot more than just visible information; background metadata like active session cookies, authentication tokens, IP headers and local storage values can be revealed.
+Running unauthorised scraping tools, or granting them deep DOM/Inspection privileges poses high security and privacy risks, including account hijacking, private data exposure, and unauthorised tracking.
+Any use of third-party utilities, or metadata analysis pipelines within this project comes entirely at user's own risk.
+The maintainers of this repository disclaim all liability for data breaches or security compromises resulting from external scraping activities.
+Use code with caution.__

 __________________________________________________________________________________________________________________________________________________

 ### PROJECT STRUCTURE & CONFIGURATION ###